H. H. Price: Reception

 Some researchers have attempted to update the afterlife hypothesis of Price.
 Michael Grosso (1979) in an extension of Price's theory suggested that the "ego may become fragmented in the afterlife state and when ones wish's and desires are played out may experience a transpersonal state akin to those experienced by the mystics".
 The psychical researcher Ralph Noyes (1998) published an article discussing the theories of Price and attempted to update them with recent finds in parapsychology.
 Noyes proposed that the mental world of Price is a "psychosphere" which he defined as a "vast and complex cauldron of ideas, memories, volitions, desires and all the other furniture of conscious experience and unconscious mental functioning".

 The most common criticism of HH Price's afterlife hypothesis has come from the religious community as his suggestions are not consistent with traditional Christian teaching, nor the teachings of any other monotheistic religion.

-Quotes

-"When I see a tomato there is much that I can doubt.
-I can doubt whether it is a tomato that I am seeing, and not a cleverly painted piece of wax.
-I can doubt whether there is any material thing there at all.
-Perhaps what I took for a tomato was really a reflection; perhaps I am even the victim of some hallucination.
-One thing however I cannot doubt: that there exists a red patch of a round and somewhat bulgy shape, standing out from a background of other colour-patches, and having a certain visual depth, and that this whole field of colour is directly present to my consciousness."

-Price, H. H. Perception.
-London: Methuen & Co.
-Ltd, 1932.